 Office: Kirby Plaza 306

-Dr. Kuhlke is the Associate Dean of the College of Liberal Arts, the Founder of the Cultural Entrepreneurship program, and an Associate Professor at the University of Minnesota Duluth.
+Dr. Kuhlke is the Founder of the Cultural Entrepreneurship program and an Associate Professor at the University of Minnesota Duluth.